 That’s why Eric decided to quit his job at Harry’s and, using what he knew about DTC, launch Mockingbird Strollers — in hopes of providing new parents with more purchase control, a more direct line of communication, and an overall more relatable, approachable experience.

-The Mockingbird has all the basics of a high-end stroller: a suspension system with substantial wheels, a kick-ass canopy, a good brake, an adjustable handlebar, generous storage, and a high weight capacity.
+The Mockingbird double stroller has all the basics of a high-end stroller: a suspension system with substantial wheels, a kick-ass canopy, a good brake, an adjustable handlebar, generous storage, and a high weight capacity.
 Plus, the single-to-double conversion process is as easy as it gets (more on that later).
-For a convertible stroller that only costs $350 (for comparison, the UPPAbaby Vista is $899), it’s an impressive accomplishment.
+For a convertible stroller that only costs $395 (for comparison, the UPPAbaby Vista is $899), it’s an impressive accomplishment.

 The single-to-double is 25.5” wide from wheel to wheel and is thus slightly narrower than the UPPAbaby Vista V2.
 This is great news since the single stroller, which measured 26’ wide, already felt narrow enough to maneuver around tight corners and crowded supermarket aisles with ease.

 I was very excited about the fold.
 You see, you can fold the Mockingbird with just one hand and it automatically locks and self stands.
-A mama’s dream come true!
+A parent’s dream come true!
 Plus, you can fold it with both seats attached — they just have to both be facing forward (same as the Vista).

 Like other full-sized strollers, the fold is not particularly compact.
-What’s more, you cannot fold the stroller when the seat is facing rear (towards you).
-Like the UPPAbaby Vista, you’ll need to rotate the seat to face outward (or remove it altogether) to fold it.
-This is not uncommon among reversible strollers, but it’s worth mentioning.
+And remember, you cannot fold the stroller when either seat is facing rear (towards you).
+Like the UPPAbaby Vista, you’ll need to rotate the seats to face outward (or remove them altogether) to fold it (this is not uncommon among reversible strollers, but worth mentioning.)

-If you want a flat fold, you’ll actually need to remove the seat.
+If you want a flat fold, you’ll actually need to remove the seat(s).
 This brought me back to my Bugaboo Cameleon days, and I personally could have done without this extra step.
-You don’t have this issue with smaller strollers like the Baby Jogger City Mini, which is the main tradeoff when comparing full-sized strollers vs. more compact strollers.
+You don’t have this issue with smaller strollers like the Baby Jogger City Mini2, which is the main trade-off when comparing full-sized or convertible strollers vs. more compact strollers.

 Storing the seat and the frame separately felt like an incompatibility with city/apartment living, but again, it’s optional for those wanting a flatter fold.

-The Mockingbird is a modular stroller, meaning its seat can face front or rear.
-Flipping the seat is easy; just click the buttons on each side of the seat, lift the seat up and turn it around.
-This felt reminiscent of other reversible strollers, like the Bugaboo Cameleon3.
+Flipping the seats around is easy; just click the buttons on each side of the seat, lift the seat up and turn it around.
+This felt reminiscent of other reversible strollers, like my Bugaboo Cameleon3.

-The seat has a footrest with three different positions, but what I love the most is the fact that it has a zipper.
+The seats have a footrest with three different positions, but what I love the most is the zipper.
 Unzip it to clean the crumbs off easily.
-If you’re a tot mom, you know — this is genius!
+All parents agree this is genius!

 Another cool add-on is the seat liner, which not only adds some padding for comfort, but also adds a layer of protection between the stroller and your messy babe.
 All you have to do is remove the pad and wash it separately.
 Your stroller will look as good as new!

-You can also expose a full mesh panel in the back to provide airflow when baby naps (and to keep an eye on him when the seat is facing out).
+You can also expose a full mesh panels in the back of the canopies to provide airflow when kiddos are napping (and to keep an eye on baby when the seat is facing out).
 This was particularly helpful in the summer months.
 My son was able to take naps without waking up in sweat.
 It also has a peekaboo window, which closes magnetically.

 The wheels on the Mockingbird are next level.
 They feel like air-filled tires, but without the potential to pop or go flat.
 You can also lock the front wheels in place to ride on uneven terrain (think cobblestones, gravel and so on).

 Overall, the Mockingbird offers a really smooth ride — for both baby and for whomever is pushing it.
-Though it weighs 26 lbs and felt heavy to carry, pushing it around was a different story: it’s light and breezy to steer, even lighter than the Vista.
+Though it weighs 26 lbs and felt heavy to carry, pushing it around was a different story: it’s light and breezy to steer, even slightly lighter than the UPPABaby Vista V2.

 Really, it’s a dream to push.
 I was able to go over potholes and tall curbs without fearing it would flip over.
 In that sense, this full-size stroller feels like it’s borderline “all-terrain.”

 When we tested the single stroller, we could really notice the difference that the seat suspension made to stabilize the ride, which is a nice touch for that little one of yours rolling all over town.
 My son isn’t a big stroller napper, but he did fall into the arms of Morpheus while out on the town — the bumpy city streets didn’t wake him.
 Major win for this mama!